Healthdirect Free Australian health advice you can count on.

 Key facts

-• Muscular dystrophy is the name of a group of genetic (inherited) diseases that cause weakness and wasting in your muscles.
+• Muscular dystrophy is the name of a group of genetic (inherited) diseases that weaken your muscles over time.

-• There are many different types of muscular dystrophy.
-Duchenne muscular dystrophy is the most common.
+• There are different types of muscular dystrophy — Duchenne muscular dystrophy is the most common type.

-• Symptoms often start in childhood and may include difficulty learning to walk, frequent falls, clumsiness and muscle wasting.
+• Symptoms often start in childhood and may include muscle weakness and difficulty walking.

-• Treatment for muscular dystrophy may include a combination of physiotherapy, occupational therapy, and assistive technology and equipment.
+• Treatment may include a combination of physiotherapy and medicines.

 What is muscular dystrophy?

-Muscular dystrophy is the name of a group of genetic (inherited) disorders that cause weakness and wasting in the muscles that control your movement.
 There is no cure for muscular dystrophy.
-Medicines and physical therapy can help you manage your symptoms and slow down disease progression.
+Medicines and physical therapy can help manage your symptoms and slow down how quickly it gets worse.

-There are many different types of muscular dystrophy.
-The most common ones are:
+There are different types of muscular dystrophy, including the following:

-• Duchenne — this is the most common kind in children, with symptoms usually appearing at 2 to 4 years of age.
-It usually affects males, but females can still be carriers of the disease and pass it on to their male children.
+• Duchenne muscular dystrophy (DMD) is the most common type of muscular dystrophy.
+It usually affects males with symptoms starting between ages 2 to 4 years.
+Females can carry the gene and pass it on to their male children.

-• Becker — though similar to Duchenne, Becker is more mild and progresses more slowly.
-Symptoms usually occur later, during adolescence.
+• Becker muscular dystrophy is similar to DMD but more mild and progresses more slowly.
+Symptoms usually start later in life.

-• Myotonic — this is the most common type in adults, affecting both males and females.
-In this type, you can’t relax your muscles after using them.
-You may notice muscle stiffness before noticing weakness.
+• Myotonic muscular dystrophy is the most common type in adults.
+It affects both males and females.
+In this type, you can't relax your muscles after using them.
+You may notice muscle stiffness before weakness.

-• Facioscapulohumeral (FSHD) — symptoms usually begin in the face and shoulders.
+• Facioscapulohumeral muscular dystrophy usually affects the face and shoulders first.
 It can start in infancy, late childhood or early adulthood.
 It affects both females and males.

-• Limb-girdle — the hip and shoulder muscles are usually affected first.
+• Limb girdle muscular dystrophy usually affects the hip and shoulder muscles first.
 There may also be breathing problems.
-It generally first occurs in childhood or early adulthood, and affects both males and females.
+Symptoms may begin in childhood or early adulthood.
+It affects both males and females.

-Other forms of the disease are Emery-Dreifuss, oculopharyngeal, distal and congenital muscular dystrophy.
+Other types of the disease include Emery-Dreifuss, oculopharyngeal, distal and congenital muscular dystrophy.

 What are the symptoms of muscular dystrophy?